Have a question about our Online Graduate Certificate Programs? We've probably already answered it for you below!

 Will I get a degree from the certificate program?

-The graduate certificate program is NOT a degree program, but students can earn graduate credit for each course.
-This credit may be applied to a future degree program.
+The graduate certificate program is NOT a degree program, but students can earn 3 semester hour units (SHU) of graduate credit for each course.
+This credit may be applied to a future degree program at the Friedman School or elsewhere.
 Please check with the school and specific degree program to which you plan to apply to see if these credits will be accepted.

-Upon the successful completion of three courses students will be granted a certificate of graduate studies.
-Students will also have access to their official academic transcripts.
+Upon the successful completion of three courses students will be granted a Certificate of Graduate Studies.
+Students will also have access to their official Tufts University academic transcripts.

 Can I advise/counsel patients after completing a certificate program?